 a "clear-eyed documentary....
 For all three subjects, art serves as a saving grace."
 Recommended. ★★★

 Who Am I To Stop It is documentary about the traumatic brain injury community made by a filmmaker with disabilities from brain injury.
 It follows three artists as they navigate social isolation, stigma, and rebuilding their identities.
 They practice the arts to re-connect to their own sense of self-pride and to their larger communities.
-Rather than emphasize how people got injured or highlight medical aspects of disability, we explore consequences of internalized ableism and the ways in which many brain injury survivors feel they are not accommodated or understood.
-Through visual arts, music, and sharing their stories, the subjects explore questions around poverty, sexuality, faith, family, success, and community.
+Rather than emphasize the injuries themselves or highlight medical aspects of disability, we explore consequences of institutional and internalized ableism.
+Through visual arts, music, and personal narrative, the subjects explore questions around poverty, sexuality, faith, family, success, and community.
+Using a biopsychosocial framework, Who Am I To Stop It deftly uncovers what lies beneath the surface for so many peers with brain injury and their communities.

 This film contains mature themes and adult language.